 Under the terms and subject to the conditions of the Purchase Agreement, the Company has the right, but not the obligation, to sell to Lincoln Park, and Lincoln Park is obligated to purchase, up to \$28.0 million in the aggregate of shares of common stock.
 In order to retain maximum flexibility to issue and sell up to the maximum of \$28.0 million of the Company's common stock under the Purchase Agreement, the Company sought and, at its annual meeting on April 19, 2021, received, stockholder approval for the sale and issuance of common stock in connection with the Purchase Agreement under Nasdaq Listing Rule 5635(d).
-Sales of common stock by the Company, if any, will be subject to certain limitations, and may occur from time to time, at the Company's sole discretion, over the 36-month period commencing on August 14, 2020 (the "Commencement Date").
+Sales of common stock by the Company will be subject to certain limitations, and may occur from time to time, at the Company's sole discretion, over the 36-month period commencing on August 14, 2020 (the "Commencement Date").

-Following the Commencement Date, under the Purchase Agreement, on any business day selected by the Company, the Company may direct Lincoln Park to purchase up to 100,000 shares of common stock on such business day (each, a "Regular Purchase"), provided, however, that (i) the Regular Purchase may be increased to up td25,000 shares, provided that the closing sale price of the common stock is not below \$3.00 on the purchase date; and (ii) the Regular Purchase may be increased to up to150,000 shares, provided that the closing sale price of the common stock is not below \$5.00 on the purchase date.
+Following the Commencement Date, under the Purchase Agreement, on any business day selected by the Company, the Company may direct Lincoln Park to purchase up to 100,000 shares of common stock on such business day (each, a "Regular Purchase"), provided, however, that (i) the Regular Purchase may be increased to up to 25,000 shares, provided that the closing sale price of the common stock is not below \$3.00 on the purchase date; and (ii) the Regular Purchase may be increased to up to 150,000 shares, provided that the closing sale price of the common stock is not below \$5.00 on the purchase date.
 In each case, Lincoln Park's maximum commitment in any single Regular Purchase may not exceed \$1,000,000.
 The purchase price per share for each such Regular Purchase will be based on prevailing market prices of common stock immediately preceding the time of sale.
 In addition to Regular Purchases, the Company may direct Lincoln Park to purchase other amounts as accelerated purchases or as additional accelerated purchases if the closing sale price of the common stock exceeds certain threshold prices as set forth in the Purchase Agreement.
 In all instances, the Company may not sell shares of its common stock to Lincoln Park under the Purchase Agreement if it would result in Lincoln Park beneficially owning more than 9.99% of the outstanding shares of common stock.
-As of March 31, 2021, the Company had not made any sales of its common stock under the Purchase Agreement.
+During the three and six months ended June 30, 2021, the Company sold to Lincoln Park800,000 shares under the Purchase Agreement at a weighted-average price of \$0.81 per share, for aggregate net proceeds of \$0.6 million.
+As of June 30, 2021, approximately \$27.3 million of shares of common stock were remaining, but had not yet been sold by the Company under the Purchase Agreement.